Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 The entire bulletproof car.

-were immediately sent back with demands
+The remaining cars were immediately sent back with demands for a refund.

-had a fleet of cars that Alex customised.
+King Hussein of Jordan had a fleet of cars that Alex customized,

 but also carried out a safety test on them with live ammunition in November 1977.